nshderrick056/Campus-Life-Planner/README.md

 # 📅 Campus Life Planner

+# Submission LINKS

+Link to the website: https://nshderrick056.github.io/Campus-Life-Planner/ Link to the Demo video: https://youtu.be/Y5finah_mPg

 A **Campus Life Planner** that helps students organize and manage their daily campus activities — including tasks, events, durations, and tags — with powerful regex search, sorting, and a responsive user interface.

 ---